elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The little-known JavaScript Option() constructor allows you to avoid the verbose syntax of creating DOM elements.
-The Option() constructor creates a new HTMLOptionElement.
-Text is a DOMString representing the content of the element, i.e. the displayed text.
-If this is not specified, a default value of "" (empty string) is used.
-The optional value argue is DOMString representing the value of the HTMLOptionElement, i.e. the value attribute of the equivalent &#8249;option&#8250;.
-If this is not specified, the value of text is used as the value, e.g. for the associated &#8249;select&#8250; element's value when the form is submitted to the server.
-The defaultSelected parameter is a Boolean that sets the selected attribute value, i.e. so that this &#8249;option&#8250; will be the default value selected in the &#8249;select&#8250; element when the page is first loaded.
-If this is not specified, a default value of false is used.
-Note that a value of true does not set the option to selected if it is not already selected.
-The optional selected is a Boolean that sets the option's selected state; the default is false (not selected).
-If omitted, even if the defaultSelected argument is true, the option is not selected.
-Basically, the Option constructor allows you to create new selection options on the fly.
+  <div><strong>Interview Response:</strong> Using the little-known JavaScript Option () constructor, you may avoid the cumbersome syntax of constructing DOM components by using the little-known JavaScript Option() constructor.
+The Option() constructor is used to generate a new HTMLOptionElement.
+Text is a DOMString representing the element's content, i.e. the displayed text.
+If this is not supplied, the value "" (empty string) gets used as the default.
+The optional value argument is a DOMString representing the HTMLOptionElement's value, i.e. the value attribute of the comparable &#8249;option&#8250;.
+When the form gets submitted to the server, the value of the text gets used as the value.
+For example, the value of the accompanying &#8249;select&#8250; element if this does not get provided.
+The defaultSelected argument is a Boolean that sets the chosen attribute value, i.e., this &#8249;option&#8250; results in the default value picked in the &#8249;select&#8250; element when the page initially loads.
+If this is not specified, the value false is assumed to be the default.
+We should note that a true value does not force the option to be selected if it is not already selected.
+The optional selected is a Boolean that determines whether or not the option gets picked; the default is false (not selected).
+Even if the defaultSelected argument is true, the option does not get picked if it is missing.
+You may use the Option constructor to generate new selection choices on the fly.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />